Best Brewing Method Comparison for Beginners

 Common Mistakes

 One common mistake is using the wrong grind size, which can lead to over-extraction or under-extraction.
-This results in bitterness or a lack of flavor.
+Too fine a grind can make coffee taste bitter, harsh, or sludgy, especially in a French Press; too coarse a grind can make the cup thin, sour, or underdeveloped.
 Another mistake is not paying attention to water temperature, which should generally be between 195°F and 205°F for optimal extraction.
-Lastly, some users skip the blooming step in methods like Pour Over and French Press, missing out on developing the coffee’s full flavor.
+If the water is too cool, the coffee may taste flat or sour; if it is too hot, bitterness can show up more quickly.
+Lastly, some users skip the blooming step in methods like Pour Over and French Press, missing out on more even extraction.
+That can lead to uneven flavor, especially with fresher coffee that releases more gas.

 FAQ